Backward error analysis for variational discretisations of partial differential equations: Computation of modified Lagrangian via P-series ansatz

-where $\phi\colon\R\to Q=\R^d$ and $W\colon \R^d\to\R$.
-We know from \cref{thm:ConsPalais} that $\phi$ has a modified equation to all orders with Hamiltonian structure $(\mathrm{Jet}_1(Q),\omega,\mathcal{H})$.
 However, we can also interpret the above equation as a linear multistep formula, see \cref{fig:MSFormulaIlluIrr}.
 By our discussion of blended backward error analysis for linear multistep schemes \cite{BEAMulti}, the modified equation is equivalent the Euler-Lagrange equations for a 2nd order modified Lagrangian given as an $S$-series applied to a $P$-series in the original variables $(\phi,\dot{\phi})$.
 The structural information helps to quickly compute terms of the modified Lagrangian using an educated guess (ansatz).
 For an introduction to $P$-series, which arise in partitioned Runge--Kutta methods and multistep methods, see, for instance, \cite[III.2.1]{GeomIntegration}.

 \begin{proposition} The discrete travelling wave equation \eqref{eq:dtwe} has a second-order modified equation that arises as the Euler--Lagrange equation of a formal series

 Moreover,

 and each term $L^{2j}$ for $j>0$ is a sum of elementary differentials of $W$ and $\dot\phi$ associated to bicoloured trees in which the leaves are black or white, the other nodes are black, and the sum of the degrees of the black nodes is $2j$. \end{proposition}